-Practicum experience may not include or in any way duplicate the roles, tasks, or responsibilities for which the Student is employed by the agency.
-Any roles, tasks, or responsibilities performed by the Student for practicum purposes must be separate and additional to any roles, tasks, or responsibilities for which the Student is employed by the agency, including clientele and caseload.
+- Practicum experience may not include or in any way duplicate the roles, tasks, or responsibilities for which the student is employed by the agency.
+Any roles, tasks, or responsibilities performed by the student for practicum purposes must be separate and additional to any roles, tasks, or responsibilities for which the student is employed by the agency, including clientele and caseload. - The Agency must agree to release the student during his/her practicum hours to go outside the agency, if necessary, to obtain practice opportunities for these new knowledge and skills, with prior agreement by the University and the Agency - The Agency must agree to identify new and challenging activities for the student, outside of their normal duties, that encompass broad and transferable skills/knowledge relevant to the learning contract and the core competencies. - Any roles, tasks, or responsibilities performed by the student for practicum purposes must be under the guise of a separate supervisor/field instructor from that which oversees the roles, tasks, or responsibilities for which the student is employed by the agency.
+The field instructor must meet the NSU Practicum Guidelines listed on page 31 of the NSU Social Work Practicum Manual.

-- The Agency must agree to release the Student during his/her practicum hours to go outside the agency, if necessary, to obtain practice opportunities for these new knowledge and skills, with prior agreement by the University and the Agency - The Agency must agree to identify new and challenging activities for the Student, outside of their normal duties, that encompass broad and transferable skills/knowledge relevant to the learning contract and the core competencies. - Practicum hours must be completed outside the scope of employment hours. - Any roles, tasks, or responsibilities performed by the Student for practicum purposes must be under the guise of a separate supervisor/Field Instructor from that which oversees the roles, tasks, or responsibilities for which the Student is employed by the agency.
-The Field Instructor must meet the NSU Practicum Guidelines listed on page 31. - University liability insurance and professional insurance will cover the Student only during field placement hours. - If the field placement agency intends to offer Students a stipend, such funding should not be given for work that would otherwise be paid.
+- Liability insurance and professional insurance will cover the student only during field placement hours. - If the field placement agency intends to offer students a stipend, such funding should not be given for work that would otherwise be paid.
 Stipends do not function as payment for work performed. - Students should be aware that consequences could arise from a change in employment status or management at their agency.
-If a Student's employment is terminated by an agency, it could jeopardize the ability to complete field requirements.
-In the case of termination, the university would need to investigate the reason for termination before the Student could be reassigned to a new field placement.
+If a student's employment is terminated by an agency, it could jeopardize the ability to complete field requirements.
+In the case of termination, the university would need to investigate the reason for termination before the student could be reassigned to a new field placement.
 Reassignment and continuation of field placement is not guaranteed. - The approval and acceptance of the Agency Field Instructor rests with the Field Director.
 The Agency must agree to comply with all practicum policies delineated in the NSU Social Work Program practicum field manual.